AHung0902/Website-and-API-Testing/README.md

 # Website-and-API-Testing
 Practice with HTML and Javascript with the goal of creating a website that combines the usage of multiple APIs.
+Presents a homepage with a random quote on load and functional audio commands.
+Stock page that allows the user to view popular stocks and how they are trending over the last 30, 60, or 90 days.
+Dog page that pulls 10 random images of dogs and provides a description, minimum and maximum life spans.

 Uses the public APIs:
 https://zenquotes.io/   For the homepage random quote https://polygon.io/docs/stocks/get_v2_aggs_ticker__stocksticker__range__multiplier___timespan___from___to  For the stock information